mindersec/minder/docs/docs/ref/cli/minder_profile_delete.md

 ### Options

 ```
   -h, --help        help for delete
   -i, --id string   ID of profile to delete
-  -p, --provider string   Provider for the profile (default "github")
 ```

 ### Options inherited from parent commands